 Poor quality sunscreens and misleading sunscreen advertising (SPF) lead people to believe the sun products they are buying protect skin more than they actually do from too much sun exposure.
 Read more on what’s wrong with high SPF.
 For busy moms and shoppers, now is the time to empower you and your family to take charge of your bodies when out in the sun.

-Read this list with information about what not to take on vacation.
 Studies reveal that those wearing hats and protective clothing are less likely than those wearing sunscreen at preventing skin damage and skin cancers over a lifetime.

 Why Europe Has Better Sunscreens